Miao-cc/simPipe-docker/README.md

 As noted above, the image comes with an OpenSSH server and X11 forwarding enabled.
 To use this from your machine effectively, it is recommended that you append the contents of the **ssh.cfg** file into your **~/.ssh/config** file.
 This will allways enable X11 forwarding and will ensure that your authorized hosts list does not become invalidated on restart of a container.

+If you want to run simPipe.py, you need edit the simPipe.py.
+Please change the '~/psrsoft/OPTIMUS/python' to '~/software/OPTIMUS/python'.